MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 8. Click **Publish** and wait for the publishing to complete.

 9. Now we will clone the view to create a new view for today's visits.
-Click `x` next to the existing filter in the Properties panel to remove the filter.

 10. Click on the dropdown arrow by the **Save** button (be careful not to press the button itself) and select **Save As**.